 Assessing our mental health is not as simple to do as measuring our physical health.
 There are no scales or endurance tests that rate mental fitness.
 But with the help of the Canadian Mental Health Association’s Mental Health Meter, you can reflect on your unique strengths and identify areas where your level of mental fitness could be improved to help you cope with all of life’s up and downs.

-We all talk about stress, but we are not always clear about what it is.
-This is because stress comes from both the good and the bad things that happen to us.
-If we did not feel any stress, we would not be alive!
-Stress becomes a problem when we are not sure how to handle an event or a situation.
-Then worry sets in, and we feel “stressed.”
+We all talk about stress, but we’re not always clear about what it is.
+Stress comes from both the good and the bad things that happen to us.
+If we didn’t feel any stress, we wouldn’t be alive!
+Stress may feel overwhelming at times, but there are many strategies to help you take control.

 Stress can be difficult to understand.
 The emotional chaos it causes can make our daily lives miserable.
 It can also decrease our physical health, sometimes drastically.
 Strangely, we are not always aware that we are under stress.
 The habits, attitudes, and signs that can alert us to problems may be hard to recognize because they have become so familiar.